Synergetic Parent Portal

 Students who are caught smoking cigarettes during school hours will have their cigarettes confiscated and destroyed.
 Parents/carers will be contacted to inform them of this behaviour.

 Any student smoking during school hours will be in breach of school rules.
 Any student smoking will be treated the same way as any other breach of school rules.
 Repeat offenders will be placed on a school contract that will stipulate the behaviour required to maintain their enrolment at the college.
-The school contract with the student will include provision of access to quit programs and access to the college psychologist to develop strategies to use instead of smoking during the school day.
+The school contract with the student will include the provision of access to quit programs and access to the college psychologist to develop strategies to use instead of smoking during the school day.
 Breaching the school contract will result in the student’s expulsion from the college.

 The College is currently accepting enrolments for Year 7 students for 2019, and students for Year 7 to Year 10 for 2020 and beyond.